-In a year where conscious consumption and a focus on experiences are redefining the priorities of Brazilians, Black Friday 2024 emerges as a less celebrated date — at least, in the searches made on the internet.
-A survey of theSemrush, digital marketing platform specialized in online visibility, points out that interest in the date has dropped 52,5% compared to the previous year, with searches plummeting from 8 million in October 2023 to 3,8 million in the same month this year.
-In the global scenario, the fall was more subtle, with a decline of only 2,3% compared to the previous year
+In a year when conscious consumption and a focus on experiences are redefining Brazilians' priorities, Black Friday 2024 emerges as a less celebrated date—at least in online searches.
+A survey of theSemrush, digital marketing platform specializing in online visibility, indicates that interest in the date dropped 52.5% compared to the previous year, with searches plummeting from 8 million in October 2023 to 3.8 million in the same month this year.
+In the global scenario, the decline was more subtle, with a decrease of only 2.3% compared to the previous year.

-Erich Casagrande, marketing leader of Semrush BR, highlights that this decline in interest in Black Friday signals an important transformation in the behavior of Brazilian consumers.
-"The decline in searches reflects a consumer who does not get carried away by impulse", but evaluates more critically the value of the offers.
-People are more aware, looking for both the lowest price and what truly meets your needs and expectations, comment.
-According to Casagrande, this new profile represents a more selective user who is attentive to the truthfulness of promotions, demanding transparency from brands and proposals that truly make sense in the current context of their lives and priorities
+Erich Casagrande, marketing leader at Semrush BR, highlights that this decline in interest in Black Friday signals an important transformation in the behavior of Brazilian consumers.
+"The decline in searches reflects a consumer who is not driven by impulse but evaluates the value of offers more critically.
+People are more conscious, seeking both the lowest price and what truly meets their needs and expectations," he comments.
+According to Casagrande, this new profile represents a more selective user who is attentive to the truthfulness of promotions, demanding transparency from brands and proposals that truly make sense in the current context of their lives and priorities.

-The survey also investigated which terms related to the date were most searched by the national population.
-In October 2024, "Black Friday" and "Black Friday 2024" topped the ranking with 673 thousand searches each. "when is Black Friday" totaled 135 thousand searches, followed by "Black Friday date", with 33,3 thousand, and "Black Friday warm-up", with 18,1 thousand searches.
-These data suggest a more targeted interest in date planning and specific information, instead of a frantic search for deals
+The survey also investigated which date-related terms were the most searched by the national population.
+In October 2024, "Black Friday" and "Black Friday 2024" led the ranking with 673 thousand searches each. "when is Black Friday" has already accumulated 135,000 searches, followed by "Black Friday date" with 33,300, and "Black Friday warm-up" with 18,100 searches.
+These data suggest a more targeted interest in planning the date and specific information, rather than a frantic search for deals.

 - Free Market – 240,066,049